Home » Blog Posts » How to Travel with Carry on Only: Packing Tips and Tricks to Avoid Extra Fees!

 Tips to Get Around Airline Luggage Rules

-Try these steps with any airline and contrast what each fare group offers.
+Try these steps with any airline and compare each fare group offer.

 Black bag with zipper that can be taken on as hand luggage to an aircraft.
 Photo is part of a featured 10kg allowance and no fees blog post.